RobotecAI/rai/docs/human_robot_interface/voice_interface.md

 # Human Robot Interface via Voice

 > [!IMPORTANT]
-> RAI_ASR supports both OpenAI Whisper (cloud) and local Whisper models.
+> RAI_ASR supports both local Whisper models and OpenAI Whisper (cloud).
 When using the cloud version, the OPENAI_API_KEY environment variable must be set with a valid API key.

 ## Running example